p2panda/handbook/website/docs/specification/core-concepts/permissions.md

 ---
-id: key-groups
+id: permissions
-title: Key Groups
+title: Permissions
 ---

+## Key Groups

 :::info not implemented
 Key groups are in specification phase and have not been implemented yet.